'Member' means anyone who has a valid membership I of the Ski Club of Great Britain, as defined in the Memorandum & Articles.

 Beginner membership is available for individuals who are new to snowsports and have not previously been a member of the Ski Club.
 Beginner membership is available for one year only, after which point the member will be asked to renew with Standard or Platinum membership.

-Temporary Membership is available to members of the public who wish to ski with a Leader in resort for one day only and who complete a Temporary membership agreement.
+Temporary Membership is available to members of the public who wish to ski with a Rep in resort for one day only and who complete a Temporary membership agreement.
 Temporary Membership expires at midnight on the day of issue, and only one such Temporary Membership is available to any one individual in any one year.
-Temporary Membership carries no voting rights and Temporary Members have no access to any Member benefits other than one day skiing with a Leader.
+Temporary Membership carries no voting rights and Temporary Members have no access to any Member benefits other than one day skiing with a Rep.

-Ski Club Leader means a volunteer Member of the Ski Club who is appointed by us to be our representative in a specified resort and is available to show other Members around the resort for the further enjoyment of their skiing holiday.
+Ski Club Rep means a volunteer Member of the Ski Club who is appointed by us to be our representative in a specified resort and is available to show other Members around the resort for the further enjoyment of their skiing holiday.

 Ski Club Ambassador means a volunteer Member of the Ski Club who is appointed by us to be our representative in a specified resort and is available to help Members in the resort for the further enjoyment of their skiing holiday.